Kailyn Lowry Has A Serious Addiction: ‘Teen Mom’ Star Admits She Can’t Stop It By Herself

-Kailyn Lowry is currently expecting her third child and she’s preparing to give birth this summer.
+Kailyn Lowry is currently expecting her third child, and she’s preparing to give birth this summer.
 Her sons are very excited to become big brothers again, but they don’t know if they will be having a baby sister or baby brother.
 Kailyn has chosen to wait until summer to learn if she’s having her first girl or her third boy.
-And while she’s preparing to have another baby, she’s finishing up her degree and she’s moving on from her divorce.
+And while she’s preparing to have another baby, she’s finishing up her degree and moving on from her divorce.
 Lowry hasn’t really talked too much about the baby, but one can imagine she will explain on the upcoming season of Teen Mom 2.

 According to a new tweet, Kailyn Lowry is now revealing that she’s dealing with some more concerning matters.
 Fans who have watched Teen Mom 2 know that she enjoys her Starbucks coffee.
-She’s often seen with a coffee in hand and Kailyn is known for her Starbucks runs as she’s often studying for her finals and doing her projects.
+She’s often seen with a coffee in hand, and Kailyn is known for her Starbucks runs as she’s often studying for her finals and doing her projects.
 As it turns out, Kailyn Lowry has revealed that she does have an addiction that she’s trying to break.

 “I’m actually trying to quit Starbucks so I can get a pedicure once a week,” Kailyn Lowry revealed on Twitter, sharing that she enjoys Starbucks so much that she’s trying to quit her daily dose of coffee so she can enjoy some other things.